plblum/jivs/planning/Jivs-DOM_Implementation_Design.md

 Unchanged elements remain protected by their completed-installation state.
 Replacement elements begin without that state and are installed normally.

-Existing dispatchers require no reattachment because they perform fresh consumer discovery during every dispatch.
+Existing dispatchers require no reattachment because they perform fresh element discovery during every dispatch.

 ## DomServices and Module Installation